-- Secure the vehicle with ratchet tie downs. - Remove personal and loose items that are not part of the original vehicle equipment. - Never ride on the vehicle being transported. - Always remove the windshield before transporting. - Maximum speed with sun top installed is 50mph (80 kph). - If the vehicle is transported at highway speeds, the sun top must be removed and the seat bottoms secured. - When transporting vehicle below highway speeds, make sure hardware is tight and check for cracks in sun top at mounting points.
+- Secure the vehicle frame with ratchet tie downs.
+Do not strap to seats or body parts. - Remove personal and loose items that are not part of the original vehicle equipment. - Never ride on the vehicle being transported. - Always remove the windshield before transporting. - Maximum speed with sun top installed is 50mph (80 kph).
+If the vehicle is transported at highway speeds, the sun top must be removed and the seat bottoms secured. - When transporting vehicle below highway speeds, make sure hardware is tight and check for cracks in sun top at mounting points.
 Always remove windshield.
 Make sure the vehicle and contents are adequately secured. - The rated capacity of the trailer or truck must exceed the weight of the vehicle and load plus 1000 lbs.